Blog Income Report: How We Made $347,675 Blogging in 2 Months

 Even with how far we’ve come, I know that this can all be taken away very quickly.
-Our business is dependent on social media and search engines, and both of those are fickle beasts.
+Our business is dependent on Pinterest marketing and SEO, and both of those are fickle beasts.
 They might like us today, but they can kill us tomorrow and not even care.

 There will never be a day where we have zero risk of peril, and I think that’s important to remember.

 Anyway, that’s our story, wrapped up in a little 3,000-word package.
 Feel free to poke around this site a bit more if you want to learn more about how we got to this point — I obviously didn’t include every little thing in this post.

 Also, if this ends up being our last blog income report (a very real possibility), I just want to say thank you to everyone who’s been reading these since we started writing them a couple years ago.
 Your support means the world.

 And finally, if you are interested in blogging and you’ve got 1,000+ days to burn on something that might not ever pan out (but also might change your life forever), here is our setup tutorial.
 Proceed with caution.